brianhempel/adjusted_severe_training_targets/README.md

 ### Reported Gustiness

 Estimated severe (and significant severe) Storm Reports from Storm Data over 2003-2021 were gridded.
 On a 13km grid, the reports within 25mi of each point are clamped to at most 1 per hour (and four-hour and day) period.
 A Gaussian smoother of σ=7km is applied (σ=25km for significant severe reports), with these parameters chosen to minimize the mean absolute deviation in 5-fold cross validation, which each convective week assigned to a different fold.
 For points within 25 miles of the CONUS edge, the number of reports per period is altered upward according to the portion of the surrounding 25 miles that lies within the CONUS, e.g. a point exactly on the straight portion of the border with Canada will have its report count doubled because only half of its surrounding 25 miles can produce reports.
 This alteration is performed because the ASOS climatology does not have a similar edge artifact.
-(Skipping this step results in normalization factors that upweight reports on the edge of CONUS.
+(Skipping this step results in reweighting factors that upweight reports on the edge of CONUS.
 This is arguably desirable.
 But edges, if considered at all, might better be handled in an explicit step in the ML pipeline.)

 The resulting estimated report climatologies are shown below.